 How to Read Ketone Test Strips

-Do you know How to read ketone test strips?
-A ketone strip also referred to as keto strips or ketone test strips, is comprised of thin plastic strips with a little reactive pad at the top that detects ketone presence in urine.
+Do you know how to read ketone test strips?
+A ketone strip, also called keto strips or ketone test strips, comprises thin plastic strips with a little reactive pad at the top that detects ketone presence in urine.

 How to Read Ketone Test Strips

-Being in ketosis or following a low-carb diet for an extended period causes a measurable increase of ketones in blood and urine.
+Being in ketosis or following a low-carb diet for an extended period causes a measurable increase in ketones in blood and urine.

-Keto strips are a low-commitment way to start testing the waters with the keto or Atkins diet.
-Read on to find out the way to read ketone strips easily and effectively!
+Keto strips are a low-commitment way to start exploring the keto or Atkins diet.
+Read on to learn how to read ketone strips easily and effectively!

 Ketosis is a metabolic state in which the body primarily uses fat for energy instead of carbohydrates.
 This state is typically achieved through a low-carbohydrate, high-fat diet, such as the ketogenic diet.
 During ketosis, several physiological changes occur: